nf-core/mnaseseq/docs/output.md

     [Trim Galore!](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/)

     *Description*:
     Trim Galore! is a wrapper tool around Cutadapt and FastQC to consistently apply quality and adapter trimming to FastQ files.
 By default, Trim Galore! will automatically detect and trim the appropriate adapter sequence.
-For most ATAC-seq datasets this will be the Nextera adapter sequence 'CTGTCTCTTATA'.
 See [`usage.md`](usage.md) for more details about the trimming options.

     ![MultiQC - Cutadapt trimmed sequence plot](images/mqc_cutadapt_plot.png)